openSUSE:Product highlights writing

 Writing Out the Formal Feature Guide

-While phase one is being worked on (finding versions and copying over the feature info) some writers start turning the release notes of the various applications into proper text.
+While phase one is being worked on (finding versions and copying over the feature info) some writers can start turning the release notes of the various applications into proper text.
 That means making a short intro to each main section, further dividing it up and turning the bullet points and pasted text into real, consistent text suitable for publication.

 The Final Polish